Try Something New

 Be Inspired By Others

 I’ll also take inspiration from outfit posts.
-Sometimes I can’t decide what to wear but I’ll remember a post I read the day before on print mixing or color blocking and that inspires my next post.
+Sometimes I can’t decide what to wear but I’ll remember a post I read the day before on print mixing or color blocking and that inspires my style post.

 Get Involved In You Community

 Communities are so much bigger than the ones outside of your front door.
 For instance, if you’re a diabetic you should seek out others with your condition.
-If you’re a natural hair nazi seek out your sisters!
+If you’re a natural hair enthusiast seek out your sisters!
 If you only wear the color red I’m sure there are people just like you.

 Figure out what communities you identify with and get involved by going to events, connecting with public figures and talking to other people who share something with you.
 You will be surprised by how much inspiration you’ll get from one conversation.